MarkVI2/NotepadforAviators/README.md

 ``cd`` your terminal into the project directory and run ``yarn run dev``.
 This should host the notepad on ``http://localhost:3000/``.

 Production build and tests have not yet been established.
-Please raise an issue for the same and try to write up the tests for the same.
+Please raise an issue and write up the tests for the same.